Mobility edge of the two dimensional Bose-Hubbard model: Abstract

 \section{Abstract}

-When dealing with many-body localization, one of the hardest tasks is the investigation in more than one spatial dimension and for bosons.
-We investigate the disorder driven localization of the two dimensional Bose-Hubbard model by evaluating the full low energy quasi-particle spectrum via a recently developed fluctuation operator expansion.
-For any considered (local) interaction we find a mobility edge that terminates at sufficiently large disorder strength, implying the existence of a many-body localized phase.
-The finite size scaling is consistent with a Beresinskii-Kosterlitz-Thouless scenario.
-A direct comparison to a recent experiment yields an excellent match of the predicted transition point and scaling of single particle correlations.
+We analyze the disorder driven localization of the two dimensional Bose-Hubbard model by evaluating the full low energy quasiparticle spectrum via a recently developed fluctuation operator expansion method.
+For any strength of the local interaction we find a mobility edge that displays an approximately exponential decay with increasing disorder strength.
+We determine the finite-size scaling collapse and exponents at this critical line finding that the localization of excitations is characterized by weak multi-fractality and a thermal-like critical gap ratio.
+A direct comparison to a recent experiment yields an excellent match of the predicted finite-size transition point and scaling of single particle correlations.

 \keywords{Many-body localization, Bose-Hubbard model, two dimensions}